georgjz/neko/README.md

 ## A word on the subroutines and passing arguments
-Unlike most other projects the arguments for the subroutines for loading VRAM, etc. will be passed by stack, not by register.
+Unlike most other projects the arguments for the subroutines for loading VRAM, etc. will are passed by stack, not by register.
 This is a deliberate design choice to ensure that call stacks with varying depths work without loss of (register) data.
 It will also make the subroutines re-entrant and eliminates the need to keep (intermittent) variables for a given